resource-watch/slate/source/includes/api/_dataset.md

 In order to perform this operation, the following conditions must be met:

 - the user must belong to the applications specified in the request body.
-- the user must be logged in and match one of the following:
+- the user must comply with [the RW API role-based access control guidelines](/index-rw.html#role-based-access-control).
-  - have role `ADMIN`
-  - have role `MANAGER` and be the dataset's owner (through the `userId` field of the dataset)

 The request requires two fields to be present: